elabftw/elabftw/CONTRIBUTING.md

 ## Issue triage

-In order to help organizing issues, correct tags must be applied to new issues.
+In order to help organize issues, correct tags must be applied to new issues.

 How to best label new issues: